Home » Travel guide » Popular Festivals in San Juan Puerto Rico You’ll Love in 2024

 Festival de la Novilla is another popular festival that takes place in San Sebastián, a small town on the west side of the Island.
 Celebrated on the third weekend of January, the annual event is dedicated to the novilla (heifer in Spanish) and serves as an important fundraiser for local scholarships.

-The event is known for having a parade of floats led by a heifer adorned with a crown of flowers, but there’s also a variety of amusements focused on the town’s agriculture.
+This Puerto Rican festival is known for having a parade of floats led by a heifer adorned with a crown of flowers, but there’s also a variety of amusements focused on the town’s agriculture.
 You can find live folk music, dance, vendors selling typical dishes and fresh agricultural products, and even amusement park rides.

 The Novilla Festival draws visitors from all over the island and is another great way of diving into Puerto Rico’s culture if you don’t want to attend an event as big as the San Sebastián Street Festival.